zcaudate-me/jai/README.md

     zloc)
 ```

-`juy` allows the above logic to be expressed in a DSL like manner:
+`gia` allows the above logic to be expressed in a DSL like manner:

 ```clojure
 ($ zloc [_ [defn ^:% vector? _]] do-something)